Computer model locks in Colts vs. Chiefs picks, score prediction, SGP for NFL Week 12

 Arguably the biggest game of Week 12 of the NFL season has Daniel Jones and the Indianapolis Colts visiting Patrick Mahomes and the Kansas City Chiefs.
 Indy has shocked the league by jumping out to an 8-2 record, while Kansas City is just as surprising with its meager 5-5 record.
 The Chiefs are still threats to get hot and make another Super Bowl run as long as Mahomes and Andy Reid are there, but falling below .500 would be extremely disappointing.
 A win, meanwhile, would be a true statement for the Colts.

 Kickoff from Arrowhead Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
 The Chiefs are 3.5-point favorites, according to the latest Chiefs vs. Colts consensus odds.
-The over/under for total points scored is 44.5.
+The over/under for total points scored is 49.5, down one from the opening line.
 Before making any Colts vs. Chiefs picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Colts vs. Chiefs at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: